ubc-lib-geo/metadata-and-project-archiving/content/adding-metadata.md

 In this section you can add information for each of your item's attributes where applicable.
 A good portion of this info is automatically populated, but you should add **Definition** and **Definition Source** where needed.
 The Definition Source should be used if your attribute values are classified using recognized systems (example: Koppen climate classification system).

+### Geoprocessing History

+Your ArcGIS Pro project will log the tools used with your dataset.
+This geoprocessing history (tool name, parameters, time used, etc.) can be preserved in your metadata here. **Check your Geoprocessing settings in your Analysis ribbon to ensure this option is enabled**.
+More information can be found using the [ArcGIS Pro Geoprocessing History documentation](https://pro.arcgis.com/en/pro-app/latest/help/analysis/geoprocessing/basics/geoprocessing-history.htm).

 ## Save your metadata

 You should save your data while working through the elements.
 Once you're ready, you can **save your changes from the Catalog's Metadata tab** to see your changes.
 Adding missing mandatory information will replace those red Xs with green checks.